Cybersecurity-LINKS/tpm2-jwk-storage/README.md

 # tpm2-jwk-storage
 This library uses the TPM 2.0 as a key management system for [IOTA Identity](https://github.com/iotaledger/identity.rs).

 The library connects to the device using the TPM Software Stack 2.0.
-It creates asymetric cryptographic keys used to provide proofs for SSI.
+It creates asymetric cryptographic keys used to provide proofs for the self-sovereign identity (SSI) model.
 In addition, it also uses `activate_credential` solve TPM-specific challenges provided by the credential issuer.

 ## Prerequisites
 [TPM Software Stack 2.0](https://github.com/tpm2-software/tpm2-tss) is required to use the library.
-The library also requires a resource manager in order to work correctly.
-Therefore, it may be necessary to install [TPM2 Access Broker & Resource Manager](https://github.com/tpm2-software/tpm2-abrmd)
+It also requires a resource manager in order to work correctly; therefore, it may be necessary to install [TPM2 Access Broker & Resource Manager](https://github.com/tpm2-software/tpm2-abrmd)
 ## Setup
 Include the library in the `Cargo.toml` of your project
 ```toml